draker4/transcendance/Docs/API/Game/40_Game.md

   {
       "success": "False",
       "message": "Unautorize",
-                 "This game does not exist",
+  }

+  statusCode : 200
+  {
+      "success": "True",
-                 "You are not in this game",
+      "message": "You are not in a game anymore"
-                 "An error occured"
   }

   statusCode : 200